-If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
+17 If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.

-- I think it is interesting to point out that Luke used the word several times in Acts when referring to the gathering of believers but avoided it when talking about a group that belonged to the period of Jesus earthly activity, instead he used the term σύν εἶμι suneimi (think about that).
-Why would that be?
-We will look at that when we look at the inauguration of the church. - Now, the majority of references to ekklesia appear in Paul's letters. - We see it 9 times in Ephesians and 4 times in Colossians. - It is also mentioned in Hebrews 12:23, James referred to a local church and its elders in James 5:14, and then in Revelation John uses it 20 times. - So, we see in the NT a development of the word took place.
-It went from the simple non-technical meaning of just some general secular or otherwise assembly of pretty much any kind, to the full-blown technical designation for the Christian people of God.
+- I think it is interesting to point out that Luke used the word several times in Acts when referring to the gathering of believers, but consciously avoided using it for a group that belonged to the period of Jesus earthly activity (think about that). - Now, the majority of references to ekklesia appear in Paul's letters. - We see it 9 times in Ephesians and 4 times in Colossians. - It is also mentioned in Hebrews 12:23, James referred to a local church and its elders in James 5:14, and then in Revelation John uses it 20 times. - So, we see in the NT a development of the word took place.
+It went from the simple non-technical meaning of just some general secular or otherwise assembly of pretty much any kind, to the full-blown technical designation for the Christian people of God. - Now, let me just give you a fairly concise definition for the Church.
+This definition comes from Dr. Vlach.